gevangelopoulos/rp-site/content/cgi.md

 # Deep Immersion, at Your Measures

-Reverse Polarity, founded in 2019 by George Evangelopoulos, merges artistic vision with cutting-edge technology to craft visually stunning, emotionally compelling computer-generated imagery (CGI).
+Reverse Polarity, founded in 2019 by Jean Mercier, merges artistic vision with cutting-edge technology to craft visually stunning, emotionally compelling computer-generated imagery (CGI).
 We specialize in creating immersive, interactive experiences for museums, nightclubs, galleries, and